Perl and XS: Example 3: Set::Bit

 SV stands for Scalar Value; an SV is the internal Perl data structure

-creates a new SV, sets the value of the SV to RETVAL
+creates a new SV, sets the value of the SV to RETVAL,

-blesses the SV into the vectorPtr
+blesses the SV into the vectorPtr package, and makes the

 reference to the SV.
-The mortal at ST(0)
+The mortal at ST(0) is the return

-value of the new()
+value of the new() method.

 The package problem